map

 |Map| -> Map

-Sorts the map's entries based on the output of calling a 'key' function for each entry, and returns the map.
-The entry's key and value are passed into the function as separate arguments.
+Sorts the map's entries in place based on the output of calling a 'sort' function for each entry, and then returns the map.

 Example